onza/deploy/readme.md

-# Bash shell script to sync local project with remote server
+# Bash shell script to sync local project to a remote server

 ### How to use